James Long Company

 find lag to maximum r

-- Display average and standard deviation waveforms
+- Display average and standard deviation

 - Display superimposed or offset